-Pass rate (first attempt) = 38/56 = 68%
+Pass rate (first attempt) = 25/41 = 61%.

-Pass rate (second attempt) = 9/12 = 75%
+Pass rate (second attempt) = 9/12 = 75%.

 - The candidacy exam process continues to provide a good assessment of the student's capability to meet the requirements of PhD level research.
-The written candidacy exam provides a good indication of how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired. - Several students who do not pass the written candidacy exam on the first attempt voluntarily move to other PhD programs at the university. - The written candidacy exam results are presented to and accepted by the microEP faculty. - The exam was moved in 2016 from the week of spring break to the week before the start of the spring semester.
-This allows the student to take the exam without the pressures of other course requirements during the semester and it is easier to fill the faculty review panels earlier in the semester than it is in April (a busy time for conference travel and thesis/dissertation defenses).
-Students and faculty expressed approval with the change.

-- The microEP director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
-Constructive feedback is given to the students regarding strengths and areas for improvement - either in preparation for their PhD research and dissertation or to re-take the exam the following year. - The microEP staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.
+The written candidacy exam provides a good indication of how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired. - Several students who do not pass the written candidacy exam on the first attempt voluntarily move to other PhD programs at the university. - The written candidacy exam results are presented to, and accepted by, the MicroEP faculty. - The MicroEP director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
+Constructive feedback is given to the students regarding strengths and areas for improvement - either in preparation for their PhD research and dissertation or to re-take the exam the following year.